-I have often been in classes, whether away from home or locally, and witnessed participants struggling in a level not suitable for them, desperately trying to keep up, or so focused on reaching the next level of the posture that they compromise alignment all together (and their safety!)
 It’s peculiar that Hatha Yoga has this “zen” reputation when the word ‘’ hatha’’ actually means, ‘’forceful!’’.
 Yoga has a slow, relaxing, mellow, stereotype image.
-(Must be all the tv commercials) Yes, these are definite components of a typical class, however, yoga can also be dynamic, fast passed, flowing, and you can get injured!
-So you have to be smart about it.
-I can usually sum up within a few classes (of the classes I participate in) which participants will not continue because of awkwardness, not properly fitted to class level, or be forced to stop later because of injury.
+(Must be all the tv commercials) Yes, these are definite components of a typical class.
+However, yoga can also be dynamic, fast passed, flowing, and you can get injured!
+So you have to be smart about it!
+I can usually sum up within a few classes (of the classes I participate in) which participants will not continue because of uneasiness ( partially due to the spiritual nuances) not properly fitted to the class level, or be forced to stop later because of injury.

 Hatha is a broad term referring to any of the physical practices of Yoga

-There appears to be less of a spiritual air about the contemporary, postural types of classes that have sprouted up in fitness centers and studios across the globe.
-I think this evolution of sorts is understandable considering how far science has come in the field of fitness and sport education in the last 40 years or so.
-For example, I was already a practicing instructor, personal trainer, and Fitness and Lifestyle consultant when I took my teachers training course in Val Morin, Quebec.
-Even then, I had the discerning eye and background to identify counter indicated postures which were at that time considered safe and effective.
-There are still, to this day, postures that I omit in my classes because the risk of injury out ways the benefits, or it simply does not engage that muscle group effectively.
+There appears to be less of a spiritual air about the contemporary, postural types of classes that have sprouted up in fitness centres and studios across the globe.
+Less chanting, mediation, and less eastern spiritualisms.
+I think this evolution of sorts is understandable considering how big the “physical culture” has become and how far science has evolved in the field of fitness and sports education in the last 40 years or so.
+For example, I was already a practising group fitness instructor and Fitness and Lifestyle consultant when I took my Sivananda yoga teacher’s training in 1992.
+Even then, I had the discerning eye and knowledge base to identify counter indicated postures which were at that time (25 yrs ago) considered safe and effective.
+In fact, there are to this day, postures that I omit in my yoga classes because the risk of injury out ways the benefits, or the yoga postures simply do not engage the muscle group effectively.
 This I believe, is the beauty of the science of exercise and how it applies to yoga.
-As this field evolves, so do we as more knowledgeable, competent teachers of this ancient discipline.
+As this field evolves, so do we as more knowledgeable, competent teachers of this highly effective discipline.

-Of course, not everyone is partial to the diluted ‘’knock offs’ of the original classical yoga class and its eastern philosophies and rituals that arrived here in the west during the mid-50’s and 60’s.
-For those who are purposefully seeking out a more spiritual or devotional type of yoga class, one which includes; chants, mediation, and prayers, contemporary or postural yoga will not meet these needs.
+Of course, not everyone is partial to the diluted “knock offs” of the original classical yoga class with its eastern philosophies and rituals that arrived here in the west during the mid-50’s and 60’s.
+According to die -hard yoginis, what I’m teaching, postural yoga, is technically secular!
+So, for those who are purposefully seeking out a more spiritual or devotional type of yoga class, one which includes; Hindu chants, meditation, and prayers, contemporary or postural yoga will not meet your needs.

-“As a personal trainer and teacher, I can identify counter indicated exercises and gage myself and a class to my skill level, but how does a beginner navigate themselves around in all this?”
+“As a personal trainer and yoga teacher, I can identify counter indicated exercises, gage myself and modify my class accordingly.
+But how does a beginner navigate himself around in all this?”

 First, think about what you are hoping to achieve from a yoga class.
-What season you are in?
-What are your needs?
+What season of your life are in?
+Pregnant, recuperating from illness, an injury etc…?
+I am premenopausal and a class that involve lots of inversions are very helpful in this season of my life.
+Inverted postures and menopause, they are a great source of relief.
+What are your needs and how are they changing?
 For example, in my 20`s I gravitated towards very fast paced fitness classes.
-A Sivananda style yoga class (more specifically the hatha component) appealed to me as a balanced complement to my pre-existing training program.
+Sivananda style yoga classes appealed to me as a balanced complement to my pre-existing training program.

-This style of yoga, Sivananda, which focusses on one pose at a time with rests in between each movement, was a welcomed change from the fast paced classes I was doing.
-Today, at 52 years of age, I sincerely appreciate this mindful style of yoga.
-I am kinder to my body now, listen to it more and hope to maintain my present state of well-being (injury free) into my 90`s!
+This style, Sivananda Yoga which focusses on one pose at a time with rests in between each movement, met my needs.
+It was a welcomed change from the fast paced aerobic classes I was doing then and a shear blessing to participate in now.
+Today, at 53 years of age, I sincerely appreciate this mindful style of yoga.
+I am kinder to my body now, listen to it more and hope to maintain my present state of well-being into my 90`s!
 The Sivananda approach works for me!

 A fast paced, power yoga class?